evalops/provenance/README.md

 4. Inspect the resulting `analysis` record and `/v1/analytics/summary` output to confirm review/CI signals flowed through.

 The same process works against forks or sandboxes—helpful when validating new heuristics without polluting production repositories.

+## CI Integration

+- A composite GitHub Action is bundled at `clients/github-action/`.
+Reference it from `.github/workflows/provenance.yml` and pass `api_url` + `api_token` secrets to submit each pull request diff.
+The action fails automatically when the governance outcome is `block`.
+- The workflow helper collects the PR diff (`base_sha..head_sha`), submits it to `/v1/analysis`, polls `/v1/analysis/{id}`, and prints the enriched decision payload so reviewers can inspect risk summaries inline.
+- Consume `/v1/analysis/{id}/sarif` when you need static-analysis interoperability (e.g., uploading to GitHub code scanning or aggregating findings in other dashboards).
+- Surface decision bundles in CI by hitting `/v1/analysis/{id}/bundle` (e.g., attach the DSSE envelope as a build artifact) to preserve signed provenance for downstream policy checks.

 ## Telemetry Export